 Individual consumer benefits can be more controversial as many advocates point out the growing environmental costs that frequently accompany the commodification of consumer goods.
 But if production and consumption are environmentally conscious, a potential to generate significant and widely distributed consumer benefits is a signal of opportunity to advance shared prosperity.
-Cheaper or more high-quality goods or services make consumers richer in real terms,K freeing up parts of their incomes to be spent to buy other goods and services, boosting the demand for labor in respective sectors of the economy.
+Cheaper or more high-quality goods or services make consumers richer in real terms, k freeing up parts of their incomes to be spent to buy other goods and services, boosting the demand for labor in respective sectors of the economy.

-How significant and widely distributed consumer benefits should be to justify job losses

-K This is a result of the "real income effect."
-For the same nominal amount of money, consumers are able to buy more or higher quality goods. is a political question,L but quantifying consumer gains per job lost would help sharpen up any debate about the value of an Al innovation.M As stated in "Key Principles for Using the Guidelines," independently of the magnitude and distribution of anticipated benefits, appropriate mitigation strategies should be developed in response to the risk of job losses or wage decreases.
+How significant and widely distributed consumer benefits should be to justify job losses is a political question,1 but quantifying consumer gains per job lost would help sharpen up any debate about the value of an AI innovation.[TM] As stated in "Key Principles for Using the Guidelines," independently of the magnitude and distribution of anticipated benefits, appropriate mitigation strategies should be developed in response to the risk of job losses or wage decreases.